What Is It?

 Patient wearing final upper and lower dentures

-You will need to remove the denture at at night and for cleaning.
+You will need to remove the denture at night and for cleaning.
 You also should carefully clean around the attachments.

 Your dentist will test all the parts of your new denture to see if they are secure.
 Even though your denture is stable, it still can move slightly when you chew.
 This slight movement can cause the denture to rub against your gums, which can cause sore spots.
 Your dentist will check your gums and also will check the way your top and bottom teeth come together (your bite) after insertion of the denture.